jhuix-go/ebus/README-en.md

 | 0x1 | Hash picked, which selects a microservice from the hash of the microservice for the same event. |
 | 0x2 | Circular loop picked, polling a microservice from the microservices of the same event in turn. |

-## Data flow mode
+## Data Transport Mode

-The data flow interaction modes between microservices or other microservices through the event bus service can be divided into control command interaction, direct transport, random transport, hash transport, and round transport mode.
+The data transport modes between microservices or other microservices through the event bus service can be divided into control command interaction, direct transport, random transport, hash transport, and round transport mode.

 * The signaling values for each mode are as follows: